hereticsas/t3s/README.md

-# T3S: Tensorflow Simple Stupid Server
+# T3S: TensorFlow Simple Stupid Server
 ## Overview
 The **T3S** is an open-source project to make the development of **Flask REST APIs using a TensorFlow model** easier.
 The goal is to quickly setup an API to which you pass input data in the URL, that computes predictions using the TensorFlow model and outputs the results.